sferatime/test_task_01/README.md

-# Nginx Docker Ansible Playbook
+# Ansible Playbook to deploy Nginx with Certbot

 This Ansible playbook deploys Nginx with Docker Compose, includes Certbot for SSL certificate management, and provides comprehensive configuration options for multiple domains.